 The best way to keep your marble and granite tops sparkling is to use dish soap and warm water.
 You can’t go wrong!

 2. Waxed furniture

 Similarly, if you often use white vinegar to clean waxed or varnished furniture, it will wear away the shiny surface.
 Although many cleaning hacks suggest vinegar to clean furniture and dining tables, just be mindful of the type of surface.
-If in doubt, you can buy a formulated wood cleaner like this Therapy Furniture Polish & Wood Cleaner Kit ($16, Amazon (opens in new tab)) to get your furniture in top form.
+If in doubt, you can buy a formulated wood cleaner like this Therapy Furniture Polish & Wood Cleaner Kit ($19.95, Amazon) to get your furniture in top form.

 3. Hardwood floors

 The acidity in white vinegar can cause damage to hardwood floors, and strip the shiny surface.
+This is one of the 7 kitchen cleaning mistakes you’re making right now.
 Instead, use a gentle cleaner like warm soapy water to maintain your beautiful hardwood flooring.
 Remember not to soak the floor or leave too much moisture on hardwood as this can warp the floor over time.
-Alternatively, use a specific hardwood floor cleaner such as Rejuvenate Professional Wood Floor Restorer and Polish ($21, Amazon (opens in new tab)) to protect your flooring.
+Alternatively, use a specific hardwood floor cleaner such as Rejuvenate Professional Wood Floor Restorer and Polish ($19.98, Amazon) to protect your flooring.
 If you don't want to do the work yourself, check out our picks for the best robot mops.